-- 1. Focus area The DP and OP is broken up into 4 simple themes shown as focus areas with a corresponding statement.
-These focus areas provide a structure to categorise the key directions and actions of the CSP. - 2.
-Community Strategic Plan key directions/ goal - are the community's long term goals and priorities to achieve the vision. - 3.
-Community Strategic Plan actions are the high level actions that Council and its partners will work together on to achieve key directions/goals. - 4.
-Delivery Program actions sets out Council's commitment over the 4-year period to assist in meeting the CSP key directions/goals.
+- Focus area The DP and OP is broken up into 4 simple themes shown as focus areas with a corresponding statement.
+These focus areas provide a structure to categorise the key directions and actions of the CSP. - Community Strategic Plan key directions/ goal - are the community's long term goals and priorities to achieve the vision.

+- Community Strategic Plan actions are the high level actions that Council and its partners will work together on to achieve key directions/goals. - Delivery Program actions sets out Council's commitment over the 4-year period to assist in meeting the CSP key directions/goals. - Delivery Program measures indicates the progress / performance of the Delivery Program actions. - 6.
+Responsibility indicates which area of Council is responsible for delivering the Delivery Program.